Gathering at the Table: Potluck Pumpkin Cheat Sheet

 You can put your own twist on it by adding thyme or red curry paste or pumpkin pie spice.
 I don’t recommend adding all three.

-You can get all fancy and use an immersion blender to make all the onions smooth out into the soup, or just serve it as is.
+Get fancy and use an immersion blender to make all the onions smooth out into the soup, or just serve it as is.
 It’s good either way.